VerityIncorporated/LethalOS/README.md

-# LethalCompanyMenu
+# LethalOS

-Lethal Company terminal wrapper which allows you to easily create your own menus and modules for the in game terminal!
+Lethal Company terminal wrapper which allows you to create and manage your own menus/modules for the in game terminal